Renfe popular routes and schedules

 Flying part of the way?
 See where Renfe can connect you to popular airports and help your reach your final stop!

-- Madrid to ALMERIA
+- Torrelavega to Madrid-Chamartin

-- Granada to ALMERIA
+- Segovia to Madrid-Chamartin

 - MEININGER Hotel Lyon Centre Berthelot to Figueres